 Fanservice: The most of any Lupin III related feature.
 In addition to several topless scenes, there's two discretion shots, and three instances of near full frontal nudity; twice with Fujiko, the other with Lara.

-Gainaxing: Lara does plenty of this during both of her chase scenes, which focus largely on her boobs.
-Also at the end, when Bultokari saves her with his pick-up truck.
+Gainaxing: Lara's breasts do plenty of this during both of her chase scenes, and the Male Gaze camera helps by focusing on them.
+Her breasts also swing around in the end, when Bultokari saves her with his pick-up truck.

 The first happens, near the beginning, where he disguises himself as one of Zenigata's men in an attempt to slip past the inspector (which Zenigata doesn't fall for).

 The other happens about halfway through the film, when he disguises himself as a police officer to infiltrate Morocco's police HQ to dig up information on Galoux.
-Which is leads to a run-in with Fujiko and a night of Sex With The Ex.
+Which leads into a run-in with Fujiko and a night of Sex With The Ex.

 Interrupted Intimacy: Lupin runs into Fujiko while scoping out the night-life in Morroco.
 After a bit of small talk, and a copious amount of flirting, they retire upstairs to finish their "conversation"in private.
 The scene shifts to their room, where Lupin is eagerly awaiting Fujiko, in bed.
 She plays hard to get for a moment longer, before joining him.
 Right as they're going at it, Sadachiyo and his squad, crash through the window to assassinate Lupin, forcing him to flee the scene in his undies!